UF-COP-3053-Group/COP-3503-Project/Readme.md

 The basic breakdown of responsibilities:
-Justin : Parser, Calculator class , Constant (?)
+Justin : Parser, Calculator class , Constant
 Ian : Exponent (which was later made a member function of all the Number subclasses) and Tokenizer , Rational class constructors
 Hanif : Rational Class , also getting Integer to work with Parser later.
-Kyle : Integer, main, Constant (?)
+Kyle : Integer, main, Constant, Log bug fixes
 Tylor : Radical Class
 Nick : Logarithm class